 Jennifer Ann's Group is a nonprofit charity and we believe video games are the best approach to educating and empowering people - especially adolescents.

-The new video games for 2017 about consent include: Stuck in a Dark Place from Another Kind (Belgium), Crossing Boundaries from Testudo Studios (U.K.), How to Blorrble-Blobble from Jared Sain (U.S.A.), and ADRIFT from Carrie Crossley and Andrew Connell (U.S.A.)
+The video games about consent include: Stuck in a Dark Place from Another Kind (Belgium), Crossing Boundaries from Testudo Studios (U.K.), How to Blorrble-Blobble from Jared Sain (U.S.A.), and ADRIFT from Quinn Crossley and Andrew Connell (U.S.A.)

 These games about consent are free for students, educators, and parents!
 All of these video games can be played in most modern browsers (HTML5).